 Das was recently named a Fulbright Global Scholar.
 Under the auspices of this award he spent the summer of 2018 in Japan (research at Hiroshima University) and was in the Czech Republic (research at Masaryk University) during the summer of 2019.
 He was in Singapore teaching at Yale-NUS College during January/February of 2020 to complete the final segment of the grant.
 Colby students often join Das on his overseas trips to participate in organic chemistry research projects.
 Das has also received several teaching awards in his career including the Charles Bassett Teaching Award at Colby.

-Das currently serves as the Chair of the Department of Chemistry and has been involved in numerous other committees including the Promotion and Tenure Committee (two terms), the Pulver Science Scholars Committee, several Faculty/Staff Search Committees, and the Davis Connects Advisory Committee.
+Das recently served as the Chair of the Department of Chemistry and has been involved in numerous other committees including the Promotion and Tenure Committee (two terms), the Pulver Science Scholars Committee, several Faculty/Staff Search Committees, and the Davis Connects Advisory Committee.
 He hosted the 2017 International Symposium on Reactive Intermediates and Unusual Molecules (ISRIUM) in Sorrento, Italy.

 When he is not teaching classes or puttering around the lab, Das is a rabid baseball fan who roots for Cleveland.
 During the 2013 baseball season, he and his son Luca, who was about 14 at the time, traveled around North America and saw a game at every major league baseball stadium.
 In addition, they visited Cooperstown, the Field of Dreams, and the NLBM in Kansas City.
 A blog of their adventures may be viewed here.